Red X iconGreen tick iconYellow tick icon

 Background

-Prior to joining the Faculty, Lili taught at the University of the South Pacific in Vanuatu for about three years.
-She has held research or visiting positions at Oxford University, Melbourne University, the Michigan Law School, the Australian National University, the Humanities Institute in Myanmar, and Northwestern University in the US.
+Prior to joining the Faculty, Lili taught at the University of the South Pacific in Vanuatu.
+She has held research or visiting positions at Harvard University, Oxford University, University of Michigan, the East-West Center (Honolulu), Melbourne University, the Australian National University, Chiang Mai University, the Humanities Institute (Myanmar), and Northwestern University (US).
 Before entering academia, she worked as a lawyer at an international law firm and then as an in-house counsel at an international commercial bank, both in Shanghai, China.
 In 2012, she completed an internship with the United Nations Office of Legal Affairs in New York.

 Publications